-- a) List all scenes with less than 10 persons speaking by their titles. - b) Give the names of all persons speaking in both the first and the last act.Give the names of all persons speaking in the first act, but not speaking in the last act? - c) What happens (stage directive) directly before King Claudius says: "Part them; they are incensed."? - d) Who says what in the 187th speech overall?
-The other way round (and harder): Give the query with which one can find out that "Something is rotten in the state od Denmark" is said in the 187th SPEECH.
+- a) List all scenes with less than 10 persons speaking by their titles. - b) Give the names of all persons speaking in both the first and the last act.

+Give the names of all persons speaking in the first act, but not speaking in the last act? - c) What happens (stage directive) directly before King Claudius says: "Part them; they are incensed."? - d) Who says what in the 187th speech overall?

+The other way round (and harder): Give the query with which one can find out that the SPEECH where "Something is rotten in the state of Denmark" is said, is the 187th.